Komonodrg-portfolio/---N---Home_Lab_Networking/README.md

 <img src="images/FileTransfer4.png" width="400"/> <img src="images/FileTransfer5.png" width="400"/><br>

-We must now fix permissons to allow EVE-NG to accept and properly run the images.
-Though you can manage and enter the command from EVE-NG VM window in VMWare, lets do it from our **Terminal**:
+We must now change the name of the file via the `mv` command and fix permissons to allow EVE-NG to accept and properly run the images.
+Though we've managed  EVE-NG cli from VM window in VMWare, lets do it from our **Terminal** this time:

 | Step    | Command |
 |---------|---------|